lulululaulau/TrackpadDrawer/README.md

 Currently, the planned features include:
 - pen mode, with thickness option
 - eraser, with thickness option
+- palm rejection (sorta)
+(if your finger or stylus (those usually work, right?) touches the trackpad before your palm and is lifted after your palm, your palm should be ignnored)

 The features that may or may not be added are:
 - fill